Amsterdam/GOB-EventProducer/README.md

 # GOB-KafkaProducer

-Reads GOB Events from RabbitMQ event exchange and writes to events to a Kafka server.
+Reads GOB events from RabbitMQ event exchange and writes to events to a Kafka server.

 Note: Only one instance of this service should be run at any given time, as running multiple instances in parallel does not guarantee ordered delivery of events.
 Support for parallelisation should be implemented in the future.

 # Environment variables
-Example environment variables are set in .env.example.
-Create your own .env based on this example file:
+Example environment variables are set in `.env.example`.
+Create your own `.env` based on this example file:

 ```bash
 cp .env.example .env